 - We actively seek to engage with parents. - We continually seek to refine how we liaise with parents in order to meet our aim of providing all the information they need to be active partners in their child's learning journey. - We recognise that everyone has their own preferred method of communication as well as availability and we aim to accommodate this wherever possible, but hope that what we have set out in this document will put parents in contact with the person best placed to help them as soon as possible. - We are committed to being a 'listening' school and always welcome parents who want to meet with our staff.
 However, we do recommend that an appointment is made if a parent has a particular issue they wish to discuss.
-This will ensure the member of staff they want to see is prepared and able to focus on the conversation. - Appointments can be made in a number of ways: sending a note in with the child, or telephoning or emailing the office to leave a message. - Generally speaking, we recommend that concerns are discussed with the child's class teacher in the first instance, as this will be the person who will know the child and their family best.
-If this doesn't provide the information needed or if parents feel that the issue hasn't been resolved, then they should contact the member of staff identified in Appendix 2 - Our Communication Process.
+This will ensure the member of staff they want to see is prepared and able to focus on the conversation. - Appointments can be made in a number of ways: sending a note in with the child, or telephoning the office to leave a message. - Generally speaking, we recommend that concerns are discussed with the child's class teacher in the first instance, as this will be the person who will know the child and their family best.
+If this doesn't provide the information needed or if parents feel that the issue hasn't been resolved, then they should contact the member of staff identified in Appendix 2 Our Communication Process.

-To enable the school to hear the views of parents, a questionnaire will be issued in the spring term of each academic year.
-The findings will be incorporated into the school's improvement planning.
+To enable the school to hear the views of parents, a questionnaire is issued at parents' evenings in the autumn and spring terms.
+Parents are also invited to meetings with the school governors twice a year to discuss things that matter to you and your child.
+The findings are incorporated into the school's improvement planning.